 Today, the vision Tari developed with her team has deepened and diversified.
-Her organization has trained over two thousand yoga teachers here and abroad, and provided help to tens of thousands of survivors.
-Recent trainings were requested in Japan and Germany, and Tari’s book has been translated into Spanish.
-Scholarship funds to support diversity are raised from corporate foundations like Lululemon as well as private donors.
+Her organization has trained over three thousand yoga teachers here and abroad, and provided help to tens of thousands of survivors.
 She was featured in the film YogaWoman and regularly presents at Yoga Journal and other industry conferences.

 Tari believes it is never too late to start, never too late to change.
 In her words, “Yoga made me feel younger and stand straighter.
 I sleep better, my weight is good, and my bones are strong.”

-Tari’s best-selling book, Yoga for Cancer: A Guide to Managing Side Effects, Boosting Immunity, and Improving Recovery for Cancer Survivors, , is an illustrated guide for cancer survivors (and friends and family) to manage recovery and promote long-term health. y4c methodology integrates Eastern traditions like yoga with contemporary Western science, deeply informed by Tari’s personal experience as a survivor and master teacher.
-53 poses and 20 sequences use movement and breathing to reduce and manage cancer treatment side effects.
-Go to y4c.com/books.
+Tari’s best-selling book, Yoga for Cancer: A Guide to Managing Side Effects, Boosting Immunity, and Improving Recovery for Cancer Survivors, is an illustrated guide for cancer survivors (and friends and family) to manage recovery and promote long-term health.

 - “What Yoga Teachers Need to Know about Teaching Cancer Survivors.”
 Kripalu Magazine, 2016.